ERnsTL/osi-stack/doc/05 ns structure based on ns functions.md

     * X.213 A.3.1.1 Subnetwork address in Note: SNPA address is NOT an NSAP, clearly.
   * TODO "The data part of the received PDU is retained until all segments of the original service data unit have been received; collectively, these form the NS-Userdata parameter of the N-UNITDATA indication."
   * TODO QoS "Information relating to the Quality of Service (QOS) provided during the transmission of the PDU is determined from the quality of service and other information contained in the options part of the PDU header.
 This information constitutes the NS-Quality-of-Service parameter of the N-UNITDATA indication." - TODO what is taken from the options part?
-* 6.3 header format analysis function (TODO extraction, TODO impl)
+* 6.3 header format analysis function (DONE research, TODO impl)
   * Summary: Determine protocol subset, then check if destination has been reached.
   * Determine protocol subset:
     * If full protocol or inactive subset is in use.